3mdeb/news-and-ideas/blog/content/post/2024-08-19-secureboot-freebsd.md

 are enrolled into Dasharo firmware, which boots the loader-kernel object directly.

-## Creating a Secure Boot - ready FreeBSD EFI executable
+## Creating a UEFI Secure Boot - ready FreeBSD EFI executable

-Please note that this guide assumes that you have a working FreeBSD installation that you wish to modify for Secure Boot support.
+Please note that this guide assumes that you have a working FreeBSD installation that you wish to modify for UEFI Secure Boot support.
 Installation of the system will not be covered here.

 ### Determine the loader of choice